aws-samples/serverless-patterns/textract-lambda-cdk-dotnet/README.md

     ```
     dotnet build
     ```
-4. Return one level back to the path `textract-lambda-cdk-dotnet/cdk`
-    ```
-    cd..
-    ```
-5. Deploy the stack to your default AWS account and region.
+4. Deploy the stack to your default AWS account and region.
     ```
     cdk deploy
     ```